Is a joint bank account right for you?

 Figure out what’s right for you

 Managing money together is a big step in any relationship.
 Trusting your partner, good communication, teamwork and knowing your options can help you find the right account(s) for your relationship.
-If you still have questions about which options might work best for you and your partner, we put together a video that explores different considerations.

 Interested in exploring account options?
 Learn more about Bank of American checking and savings accounts.